ithinkandicode/20MTD-SpriteReplacer/README.md

 ### Thunderstore
 1. Create your [Thunderstore package](https://github.com/ebkr/r2modmanPlus/wiki/Structuring-your-Thunderstore-package)
-2. Create a folder inside your package named after the asset type you want to replace assets for (e.g. textures or audio)
+2. Create a "plugins" folder inside your package
+3. Create a folder inside plugins named after the asset type you want to replace (e.g. textures or audio)
-3. Place your replacement assets inside the proper subfolder in any structure
+4. Place your replacement assets inside the proper subfolder following any structure

 Structure examples:
 ```